redouane11/SpringDemo1/README.md

    1. Open the applicationContext.xml file and replace, just replace the class FootballCoach by BaseballCoach or TrackCoach,
    2. In HelloSpringApp Class, Change your bean accoranly accordantly

+## Dependecy Injection:
+1. Constructor Injection:
+The Team Object now is required to start a training session, The Coach neads a team to start a session type (Team is Complete or incomplete).
+I Added The DEpendency Injection in ConfigFile and in the Coachs constructors.

+2. Setter